 Boat trips along this scenic waterway depart from the remote city of Ushuaia, situated on its north shore.
 These cruises offer superb wildlife-watching opportunities – expect to spot whales, dolphins, sea lions and penguins – along with stunning mountain views.

 En route, you’ll stop in at lighthouses and islets dotted with ancient middens (shell mounds) left behind by Tierra del Fuego’s Indigenous inhabitants – a reminder that Argentina was home to diverse tribal groups long before the arrival of the Spanish.

 15. Ski powder in the Lake District

-Between June and September, Nahuel Huapi – Argentina’s largest national park – transforms into a playground for winter-sports enthusiasts.
-The slopes of the towering peaks that overlook the lakeside city of Bariloche attract skiers and snowboarders from across South America and beyond.
+Between June and September, Nahuel Huapi – Argentina’s largest national park – transforms into a playground for winter sports enthusiasts.
+The towering peaks that overlook the lakeside city of Bariloche attract skiers and snowboarders from across South America and beyond.

 16. Discover Indigenous cultures at Quebrada de Humahuaca

-A serpentine 155km (96-mile) valley stretching towards the Bolivian border, the Quebrada de Humahuaca is an epic landscape of jagged, ochre-colored rock formations, high plateaus, winding rivers and multi-hued mountain slopes.
+The Quebrada de Humahuaca, a serpentine 155km (96-mile) valley stretching towards the Bolivian border, is an epic landscape of jagged, ochre-colored rock formations, high plateaus, winding rivers and multi-hued mountain slopes.

 Beyond its geological features, this UNESCO World Heritage Site in Jujuy province also offers a glimpse of the Indigenous cultures that have occupied this part of the Americas for millennia, in the form of traditional villages, archaeological sites and centuries-old trails laid down by the Inca and their forebears.
 Exploring by bus will expose you to a different side of Argentina.